BG3-Community-Library-Team/bg3-community/Tutorials/Tutorials.md

 - If too many mods that use the chest are installed, it will take multiple seconds to open it, and cause lag due to engine limitations.
 - The chest is only located in the tutorial, leading to users being unable to acquire items from the chest after they've made it to Act 1.
-- It is a requirement to use a Tutorial Chest Summoning mod if you wish to get an item from it after the tutorial.
+- It is a requirement to use a tutorial chest summoning mod if you wish to get an item from it after the tutorial.
 - If too many mods that use the Tutorial Chest are installed, the chest will become cluttered and hard to sort through.
 - There is no granularity or customization in the way you can utilize the Tutorial Chest, such as choosing when an item will spawn, or if there will be a cost to acquire the item.
 - If a user wishes to have multiple of an item found in the chest, authors must include multiple of the same item.
-Else users will have to use a Tutorial Chest Summoning mod to duplicate the chest.
+Else users will have to use a tutorial chest summoning mod to duplicate the chest.
 </details>

 ### Getting Started

 Create a directory in your mod's main project folder which looks like this:

 `ProjectFolder\Public\ProjectTitle\Stats\Generated\TreasureTable.txt`

-Replace `ProjectFolder`, and `ProjectTitle` with the names of your mod's main folder directory, and the folder name you have assigned in your mod's `meta.lsx` file.
+Replace `ProjectFolder`, and `ProjectTitle` with the names of your mod's main folder directory, and the folder name you have assigned in your mod's meta.lsx file.

 For example, [Aether's Black Dye](https://www.nexusmods.com/baldursgate3/mods/1177)'s directory looks like this:

 `AethersBlackDye\Public\AethersBlackDye\Stats\Generated\TreasureTable.txt`

 Next, place the code block below into the TreasureTable.txt file, and replace `I_GameObject_Stats_Name` with the "Stats" name you chose for your custom item, inside of your mod's root template, verifying that the "I_" prefix is also included.